Senator Collins says won't support anti-abortion Supreme Court nominee

 In addition to Collins, another key vote in the Senate on the abortion issue would be fellow Republican Senator Lisa Murkowski, who also favors abortion rights.

-Reporting by Lindsay Dunsmuir; Editing by Kevin Drawbaugh, Lisa Shumaker and Jeffrey Benkoe
+Reporting by Lindsay Dunsmuir; Additional reporting by Howard Schneider; Editing by Jeffrey Benkoe and Nick Zieminski